dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 ## Notarize your app

-macOS includes a technology called *Gatekeeper*, which helps ensure that only trusted software runs on a Mac.
-When a user downloads and opens an installer package, or an app, Gatekeeper verifies that the software is from an identified developer, by checking for a Developer ID certificate, and is notarized by Apple to be free of known malicious content and hasn't been altered.
+macOS includes a technology called *Gatekeeper*, which helps to ensure that only trusted software runs on a Mac.
+When a user downloads and opens an installer package, or an app, Gatekeeper verifies that the software is from an identified developer.
+It does this by checking for a Developer ID certificate, and checking that the software is notarized by Apple to be free of known malicious content and hasn't been altered.
 Therefore, after provisioning and publishing your app you should submit it to Apple to be notarized.
-Apple's notarization service automatically scans your Developer ID-signed app and performs security checks.
-When your app is ready to export for distribution, your software is assigned a ticket to let Gatekeeper know it's been notarized.
+Apple's notary service automatically scans your developer ID-signed app and performs security checks.
+When notarization succeeds, your software is assigned a ticket to let Gatekeeper know that it's been notarized.

 Apps can be submitted to Apple's notary service with the `notarytool` command line tool: